drop-games/eb-docs/docs/Governance.md

 ## \$SPR Voting

 The first iteration of the DAO features trustless quadratic voting via _Snapshot_, where one's voting power is equal to the square root of their $SPR balance (both locked and unlocked) and voting power that was delegated to them by other $SPR holders.
 Quadratic voting is introduced to thwart oligarchy (i.e. major $SPR holders colliding to control the decision-making), active participation in DAO voting is rewarded with additional **NFT Loot Crates**, and \$SPR has to be in the wallet for 1 month until it will be eligible for voting.
-Futhermore, the unused $SPR held in the DAO treasury does not have voting power until it's distributed.
+Furthermore, the unused $SPR held in the DAO treasury does not have voting power until it's distributed.
 The aforementioned mechanics are implemented to support the broad distribution of political power and to mitigate any possible hostile actions, whether by third-parties or bad actors in the DAO itself.

 In the future, DAO has to consider shifting away from $SPR token voting to more advanced methods of governance as they become available in order to maintain long-term sustainability and community-first approach.